IjonTichy/RJPack/README.txt

 invulnerable (PowerInvulnerable, not PowerProtection, so horizontal thrust still works), and even if they weren't, they heal back up to 250 HP instantly whenever they take damage.
-Only a BFG ball, Doomsphere'd rocket/grenade/rail, or instant death sector can kill them.
+Only a BFG ball, Doomsphere'd rocket/grenade/rail, or instant death sector could kill them.

 Here are the main tools of the rocket jumping trade: